qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 7_ Type Systems.md

 the compiler will infer that circum’s parameter is of type float, because it is combined with the ﬂoating-point constants 2.0 and 3.14159, using *., the ﬂoating-point multiplication operator (here the dot is part of the operator name; there is a separate integer multiplication operator, *).
 If we attempt to apply circum to an integer argument, the compiler will produce a type clash error mes- sage. ■ Though the language is usually compiled in production environments, the standard OCaml distribution also includes an interactive interpreter.
 The pro- grammer can interact with the interpreter “on line,” giving it input a line at a

+5 Multiple arguments are actually somewhat more complicated than suggested here, due to the fact that functions in OCaml are automatically curried; see Section 11.6 for more details.

 time.
 The interpreter processes this input incrementally, generating an interme- diate representation for each source code function, and producing any appropri- ate static error messages.
 This style of interaction blurs the traditional distinc- tion between interpretation and compilation.
 While the language implementa- tion remains active during program execution, it performs all possible semantic checks—everything that the production compiler would check—before evaluat- ing a given program fragment.
 In comparison to languages in which programmers must declare all types ex- plicitly, the type inference of ML-family languages has the advantage of brevity and convenience for interactive use.
 More important, it provides a powerful form of implicit parametric polymorphism more or less for free.
 While all uses of EXAMPLE 7.42

 Polymorphic functions objects in an OCaml program must be consistent, they do not have to be com- pletely speciﬁed.
 Consider the OCaml function shown in Figure 7.1.
 Here the equality test (=) is a built-in polymorphic function of type ‚a -> ‚a -> bool; that is, a function that takes two arguments of the same type and produces a Boolean result.
 The token ‚a is called a type variable; it stands for any type,